solo-io/platform-portal-backstage-plugin-frontend/README.md

 ## Updating GitHub Workflow Secrets

-Under "Settings" -> "Secrets and variables" -> "Actions", there is an `NPM_ACCESS_TOKEN` that needs to be updated every year (since that is the maximum an NPM access token can be valid for).
-This token can be generated from account settings on [NPM](https://www.npmjs.com/) for users that have access to the @solo.io NPM organization.
+Under "Settings" -> "Secrets and variables" -> "Actions", there is an `NPM_ACCESS_TOKEN`.
+If it needs to be updated, this token can be generated from account settings on [NPM](https://www.npmjs.com/) for users that have access to the @solo.io NPM organization.